ioannachourdaki/Apache-Spark-x-Ray-comparison/README.md

 Finally, there is an "installation" folder that contains all the necessary commands for properly installing HDFS, Yarn, Ray, and the other dependencies required for the project to function correctly.

-Feel free to explore the results of our work in the "Report.pdf" provided in this GitHub repository, along with the detailed analytical results in the "Results.xlsx" spreadsheet!
+Feel free to explore the results of our work in the "Ray_vs_Spark_Report.pdf" provided in this GitHub repository, along with the detailed analytical results in the "Results.xlsx" spreadsheet!